 Concrete impacts from 2026

 The consequences of this climatic shift will be felt well before the summer of 2027.
 From 2026, El Niño will influence the hurricane season, the phenomenon generally tending to reduce activity in the Atlantic by increasing wind shear, although exceptionally high ocean temperatures could counterbalance this effect.
-In terms of global precipitation, Australia and Indonesia at risk of prolonged droughts and extreme heatwhile some regions of the eastern Pacific will see increased precipitation.
-In Europe, winters marked by El Niño are generally more disturbed, humid and stormy in France, with a mild and humid start to winter followed by a colder and drier end.
+In terms of global precipitation, Australia and Indonesia are at risk of prolonged droughts and extreme heat, while some regions of the eastern Pacific are projected to see increased precipitation.
+In Europe, winters marked by El Niño are generally more disturbed, humid, and stormy in France, with a mild, humid start to winter followed by a colder, drier end.

 Towards summers at 50°C in Europe?

-The 2026-2028 period could also mark a symbolic milestone: that of the threshold of 1.5°C of global warming compared to the pre-industrial era over an average of three years.
+The 2026-2028 period could also mark a symbolic milestone: the 1.5°C threshold for global warming relative to the pre-industrial era, averaged over three years.
 This threshold, set by the Paris Agreement as a limit not to be exceeded, still seemed distant a few years ago.
 It could be reached by the end of this decade.

 A scientific certainty, not an inevitability

-But while future record summers are inevitable, the magnitude of future records still depends on actions taken today.
-Every tenth of a degree counts and the difference between a world at +2°C and a world at +3°C is measured in human lives, ecosystems preserved and disasters avoided.
+While future record summers are inevitable, the magnitude of those records still depends on actions taken today.
+Every tenth of a degree counts, and the difference between a world at +2°C and a world at +3°C is measured in human lives, ecosystems preserved, and disasters avoided.

-The years 2026 to 2028 will not only be the hottest in history, they will also be a life-size test of our collective capacity to cope with a climate that is definitively shifting into a new era.
+The years 2026 to 2028 will not only be the hottest in history but also a real-world test of our collective capacity to cope with a climate that is definitely entering a new era.